kthyng/WomenSciCom/women_sci_comp.md

 * [GNOME Women](https://wiki.gnome.org/GnomeWomen)
 * [Women in Engineering](http://www.engr.utexas.edu/wep/) (UT program to encourage and provide support for female students in the engineering program.
 Similar programs are sometimes available at other universities.)
 * [Software Carpentry](http://software-carpentry.org) (teaching/learning materials are available online)
+* Girls Who Code

 A general suggestion for getting more people to SciPy was to have differentiated funding for people coming from companies versus those who are paying their own way (and are not academics).

 Overall, a good time was had by all and it was very enjoyable meeting and discussing with a small group of like-minded individuals.
 Having these sorts of discussions could be helpful in having a more diverse set of scientific coders over time!
-For more information about this event, contact Kristen Thyng at kthyng [at] tamu.edu.
+For more information about this event, contact Kristen Thyng at kthyng [at] gmail.com.

 ![][pic7]